CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 ## Sprint 2 Project Status
 Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
 The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.
 Next Steps:
-* Jon - Finish drop down list for adding a course and GUI changes to reflect model
+* Jon - Continue refactor and GUI scenes course overview and course.
 * Bailey - Connect the GUI with model and make sure that all features are acceable from the GUI
   * Next Step: Continue adding model back in features to the GUI and add Travic ci Junit testing and connecting further featuers to the model
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.